jpalardy/vim-slime/README.md

 Key Bindings
 ------------

 By default, the current paragraph will be sent.
-This is equivalent to typing *vip*.
+This is equivalent to typing `vip`.
 If you (visually) select text, that will be sent over:

     C-c, C-c  --- the same as slime

 _You can just hold `Ctrl` and double-tap `c`._

-There will be a few questions, as to where you want to send your text, and the answers will be remembered.
+There will be a few questions, as to where you want to send your text, but the answers will be remembered.
 If you need to reconfigure:

     C-c, v    --- mnemonic: "variables"